No items found.

 Just as he started to turn off the lamp, he thought he saw something in the hall.
 He kept staring and thought he saw it again, a pair of small eyes.
 His heart turned.
 He blinked and kept staring.
 He leaned over to look for something to throw.
 He picked up one of his shoes.
 He sat up straight and held the shoe with both hands.
 He heard her snoring and set his teeth.
 He waited.
 He waited for it to move once more, to make the slightest noise.

-—Raymond Carver, ‘What’s in Alaska?’
+Raymond Carver, ‘What’s in Alaska?’

 We try to get help, we don’t know where to get help, we feel powerless.

-It seems important to me that the most apparently powerful characters seem the most lost, off stage yet in the reader’s sight.
+It seems important to me that the most apparently powerful characters seem the most lost, off stage and yet in the reader’s sight.

 A good ending for your main character

-The ending is a place of insight that affords our hero or heroine a sense of peace, a temporary stay against confusion one might call it.
+The ending is a place of insight that affords our hero or heroine a sense of peace—a temporary stay against confusion, one might call it.

 That’s how I think of it, for my books.
 I don’t ask for more than that for them, as I don’t ask for more than that for myself.
 I’ll have asked lots of questions in my story about how to live, and what to live for, but finally, just a little space is cleared for the reader to consider their own answer.